skyfe79/Awesome/README.md

 - [Promise](https://github.com/khanlou/Promise) - A Promise library for Swift, based partially on Javascript's A+ spec
 - [CGLayout](https://github.com/k-o-d-e-n/CGLayout) - Powerful autolayout framework, that can manage UIView(NSView), CALayer and not rendered views.
 Not Apple Autolayout wrapper.
 Provides placeholders.
 Linux support.
 - [BrowserServicesKit](https://github.com/duckduckgo/BrowserServicesKit) - null
-- [focus-ios](https://github.com/mozilla-mobile/focus-ios) - Firefox Focus for iOS
+- [focus-ios](https://github.com/mozilla-mobile/focus-ios) - ⚠️ Firefox Focus (iOS) has moved to a new repository.
+It is now developed and maintained as part of: https://github.com/mozilla-mobile/firefox-ios
 - [RadiumBrowser](https://github.com/SlayterDev/RadiumBrowser) - iOS Tabbed Web Browser with user editable extensions and ad blocking
 - [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [Runtime](https://github.com/wickwirew/Runtime) - A Swift Runtime library for viewing type info, and the dynamic getting and setting of properties.